atdt/anbernic_favorites_tool/README.md

 unzip anbernic_favorites_tool.zip -d /path/to/SD/Roms/APPS
 ```

-Find 'Shuffle favorites' and 'Sort favorites' in the Apps menu.
+Find 'Shuffle favorites' and 'Sort favorites' under **App Center** > **APPS**.

-The scripts exit immediately and don't provide feedback.
+The scripts exit immediately without providing feedback.

 ## Build
-You will need a cross-compiler for armhf.
+You will need a cross-compiler for 32-bit Arm (armhf).
 On Debian systems, you can run:

 ```sh
 sudo apt-get install g++-arm-linux-gnueabihf